Bashir-Warsame/Bashir-Warsame/README.md

 **Talking about Personal Stuffs:**

-- 🔭 I’m currently interning at CodeCrunch.
+- 🔭 I’m currently a Technical Consultant at Xander Talent.
 - 🌱 I’m currently learning about data engineering best practices and advanced SQL techniques.
 - 👯 I'm actively involved in data engineering communities and forums.
 - 💬 Ask me about anything related to data engineering or my journey as an aspiring data engineer!